-As we continue to strive to reach our goals, there are a multitude of measures that we look at.
-For grades 3-5, we use the Georgia Milestones scores, along with their Reading Inventory, Dibels and STAR math scores.
-For grades K-2, we look at their Dibels scores and Reading Inventory Scores.

-What does the process data tell you?
-Our data allows the team and teachers to understand where a student currently (process data describes the way programs are is academically and where they need to be.
-We are able to provide conducted; provides evidence of participant interventions based on what the data shows.
+What process data did you use? (examples: As we continue to strive to reach our goals, there are a multitude of measures student participation in school activities, that we look at.
+For grades 3-5, we use the Georgia Milestones scores, .
+For sports, clubs, arts; student participation in grades K-2, we look at their Dibels scores and Reading Inventory Scores. special programs such as peer mediation, counseling, skills conferences; parent/student participation in events such as college information meetings and parent workshops) What does the process data tell you?
+Our data allows the team and teachers to understand where a student currently (process data describes the way programs are conducted; provides evidence of participant interventions based on what the data shows.
 The data also provides us with involvement in programs; answers the the guidance in developing our yearly goals and School Improvement Plan. question "What did you do for whom?")
 What achievement data did you use?
-When looking at achievement, we look at the previous years and the current year Milestones, Reading Inventory, STAR Math, and Dibels.
+When looking at achievement, we look at the previous years and the current year Milestones, Reading Inventory, STAR Math, I-Ready and Dibels.
 What does your achievement data tell you?
-Looking at both the previous year's and current year's data, we are able to identify growth and areas of improvement.
+Looking at both the previous year's and current year's data, we are able to , identify growth and areas of improvement.
 We are able to look at grade level data and also individual student data.
 What demographic data did you use?
-With Infinite Campus we are able to identify the demographics of the entire 8 1 school, grade levels, and individual classes. - 0 What does the demographic data tell you?
-We are able to determine the culture and needs of of students who are coming 7 to our school.
+With Infinite Campus we are able to identify the demographics of the entire What demographic data did you use. school, grade levels, and individual classes. ostroot, grant to , oto, and marriada otacoot.
+What does the demographic data tell We are able to determine the culture and needs of of students who are service What does the demographic data tell you?
+We are able to determine the culture and needs of of students who are coming to our school.
 We are able to identify students who have frequent tardies and absences, along with the percentage of students who receive free and reduced lunch.
-We are also able to determine the students who receive ESOL and SPED services.
+We are also able to determine the students who receive ESOL and order :